aria2/aria2/doc/manual-src/en/aria2c.rst

   except that any actions which takes time such as contacting BitTorrent tracker are skipped.
 This method returns ``OK``.

+.. function:: aria2.saveSession([secret])

+  This method saves the current session to a file specified by :option:`--save-session` option.
+This method returns ``OK`` if it succeeds.

 .. function:: system.multicall(methods)

   This methods encapsulates multiple method calls in a single request.